gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 This tutorial uses `gr.ChatInterface()`, which is a high-level abstraction that allows you to create your chatbot UI fast, often with a _single line of Python_.
 It can be easily adapted to support multimodal chatbots, or chatbots that require further customization.

-**Prerequisites**: please make sure you are using the latest version version of Gradio:
+**Prerequisites**: please make sure you are using the latest version of Gradio:

 ```bash
 $ pip install --upgrade gradio